jackv-murray/lastfm-scrobble-analysis/reproducibility/mage_orchestration.md

 The pipeline is configured to run daily to capture the previous day's scrobbles.
 This is achieved through a date parameter passed to the data_loader block and a trigger which schedules it to run daily.
 The API key is hidden within Mage's Secrets section, acting as a secrets manager where I am able to reference it directly in the data_loader block as a variable.

+You'll need to add these secrets with your own API key and set up a trigger that runs to your required schedule.

 <p align="center">
  <picture>
  <img src="https://github.com/jackv-murray/lastfm-scrobble-analysis/assets/102922713/4c654188-f61a-4643-a293-443cdde929d6" width="600">